Xavier

 How to Pronounce Xavier

 Our model has identified 5 different pronunciations for the name Xavier.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 49.2% confident that Xavier is pronounced as ZAY-vee-er.
-The next most likely pronunciation is EHK-say-vee-er, at 16.9% confidence.
+Our model is 49.2% confident that Xavier is pronounced as ZAY-vee-er, which has 3 syllables.
+The next most likely pronunciation is EHK-say-vee-er, at 16.9% confidence, with 4 syllables.

 EHK-say-vee-er (4 syllables)